cdklabs/cdk-pipelines-github/README.md

 Pipelines class, so most features should be supported out of the box.
 See the [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html) documentation for more details.

+To express GitHub-specifc details, such as those outlined in [Additional Features](#additional-features), you have a few options:

+- Use a `GitHubStage` instead of `Stage` (or make a `GitHubStage` subclass intead of a `Stage` subclass) - this adds the `GitHubCommonProps` to the `Stage` properties
+  - With this you can use `pipeline.addStage(myGitHubStage)` or `wave.addStage(myGitHubStage)` and the properties of the stage will be used
+- Using a `Stage` (or subclass thereof) or a `GitHubStage` (or subclass thereof) you can call `pipeline.addStageWithGitHubOptions(stage, stageOptions)` or `wave.addStageWithGitHubOptions(stage, stageOptions)`
+  - In this case you're providing the same options along with the stage instead of embedded in the stage.
+  - Note that properties of a `GitHubStage` added with `addStageWithGitHubOptions()` will override the options provided to `addStageWithGitHubOptions()`

 **NOTES:**